Frequently Asked Questions

 What if I Don’t Have Gum Treatment?

 Periodontal disease is a progressive, painless infection.
-Delay can cause you further bone loss and more expense.
+Delays can cause you further bone loss and more expense.
 If your teeth are lost, dentures are never as effective as your own natural teeth.

 What if I Don’t Have a Referring Dentist?